- Lockheed Martin Code Quest is open to students in grades 9 -12 at public or private high schools, or of equivalent age (for home schooled students)

 - Programs must be a standard DOS or Windows console application.
 No GUI programs

-- There is no limit to the number of submissions you can make to solve a given problem.
-However, note that in the case of a tie score, the winners will be determined by the fewest incorrect submissions
+- There is no limit to the number of submissions you can make to solve a problem.
+However, in the case of a tie score, the winners will be determined by the fewest incorrect submissions

-Additional rules, modifications, and more details will be made available to you on the day of the event.
+Additional rules, modifications, and information will be made available on the day of the event.

-Attendees at this event may be photographed or videotaped for publicity purposes.
+Attendees will be photographed or videotaped for publicity purposes.